stungeye/Programming-1-Notes/docs/11-pointers/01-pointer-basics.md

 # Pointer Basics
 {: .no_toc }

-Program variables are each stored at a difference address within our computer's memory. *Pointers* can be used to access the contents of variables stored at specific memory addresses.
+Program variables are each stored at a different address within our computer's memory. *Pointers* can be used to access the contents of variables stored at specific memory addresses.

 ## Table of Contents
 {: .no_toc }